followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [selectionChanged]({basewidgetpath}/Events/#selectionChanged) event.
+A handler for the **selectionChanged** event.
+Executed after a row has been selected or selection has been cleared.
 <!--/shortDescription-->

 <!--fullDescription-->
-The **selectionChanged** event fires when a grid record has been selected/deselected.
-When implementing a function that handles this event, you can use arrays of keys of those grid records that have been currently selected or deselected.
-These arrays can be accessed through the fields of the object passed to the function as the argument.
-Arrays of all selected records and their data are also accessible through the same object.
+This handler has the following specifics:

-[note]The following fields of the object passed to the function are available only if the selection is [instant]({basewidgetpath}/Configuration/selection/#deferred): *currentSelectedRowKeys*, *currentDeselectedRowKeys*, *selectedRowKeys*, *selectedRowsData*.
+- If a field providing key values is not specified in the data source, the whole data object is considered the key.
+In this case, all arrays passed to the handler contain data objects instead of keys.

-If a field providing key values is not specified in a [data source]({basewidgetpath}/Configuration/#dataSource), the whole data object is considered the key for a grid record.
-In this case, all arrays passed to the **onSelectionChanged** function contain data objects instead of keys.
+- When selection is [deferred]({basewidgetpath}/Configuration/selection/#deferred), this handler does not provide access to keys and data.

-To retrieve data by using a key, use the [byKey(key)]({basewidgetpath}/Methods/#byKeykey) method.
+To retrieve data by key, call the [byKey(key)]({basewidgetpath}/Methods/#byKeykey) method.

-<a href="http://js.devexpress.com/Demos/DataGridGallery/#chart/datagridsselectionsingleselection" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
+<a href="https://js.devexpress.com/Demos/WidgetsGallery/Demo/Data_Grid/RowSelection/jQuery/Light/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->